 Revisions to policy information are incorporated immediately after policy changes have been issued in ForwardHealth Updates.
-The Online Handbook also includes an archive section so providers can research past changes.
+The Online Handbook also links to the ForwardHealth Publications page, an archive section that providers can use to research past policy and procedure information.

 The Online Handbook, which is available through the public area of the Portal, is designed to sort information based on user-entered criteria, such as program and provider type.
-It is organized into section and chapters.
+It is organized into sections and chapters.
 Sections within each handbook may include the following:

 - Certification.

 - Claims.

 - Coordination of Benefits.

-- Managed Care.
+- · Managed Care.

 - Member Information.

 - Prior Authorization.

-- Reimbursement.

-- · Resources.
+- Reimbursement. - · Resources.